Synerty/synerty-peek/docs/overview/Overview.rst

 .. image:: MobileService.png

-The mobile service provides two user interfaces, a native mobile app backed by Telerik Nativescript + Angular, and an Angular web app.
+The mobile service provides two user interfaces, a native mobile app backed by Capacitor + Angular, and an Angular web app.

 VortexJS provides data serialisation and transport to the Peek Client service via a websockets or HTTP connection.